mantidproject/mantid/docs/source/release/v3.13.0/reflectometry.rst

     - :ref:`algm-ReflectometryILLSumForeground`
     - :ref:`algm-ReflectometryILLPolarizationCor`
     - :ref:`algm-ReflectometryILLConvertToQ`
-* A new algorithm :ref:`algm-ReflectometryMomentumTransfer` provides conversion to momentum transfer and :math:`Q_{z}` resolution calculation for relfectivity workspaces.
+* A new algorithm :ref:`algm-ReflectometryMomentumTransfer` provides conversion to momentum transfer and :math:`Q_{z}` resolution calculation for reflectivity workspaces.
 * A new algorithm :ref:`ReflectometrySumInQ <algm-ReflectometrySumInQ>` is available for coherent summation of the reflected beam.

 - :ref:`algm-ReflectometryReductionOne` and :ref:`algm-ReflectometryReductionOneAuto` no longer include partial bins by default when summing in Q. A new property, `IncludePartialBins`, has been added to re-enable partial bins.